frontiersi/land_cover_mapping_DEAfrica/README.md

 * `Mozambique`: working scripts in jupyter notebooks used for Mozambique land cover map 2021 production (currently not maintained or updated)
 * `Rwanda`: working scripts in jupyter notebooks used for Rwanda land cover map 2021 production (currently not maintained or updated)
 * `workshop_Mozambique`: jupyter notebooks and demo data for online workshop training for Mozambique
-* `workshop_Rwanda`: jupyter notebooks and demo data for online workshop training for Rwanda